 Treatment of sex partners

-If infection persists in women and reinfection by sex partners has been excluded, women should be retreated with metronidazole 500 mg twice a day for 7 days or tinidazole 2 g orally once a day for 7 days.
+If infection persists in women and reinfection by sex partners has been excluded, women should be retreated with metronidazole 500 mg 2 times a day for 7 days or tinidazole 2 g orally once/day for 7 days.

-Sex partners should be seen and treated for trichomoniasis with the same regimens based on sex and should be screened for other STIs.
-If poor adherence to follow-up by sex partners is likely, treatment can be initiated in sex partners of patients with documented trichomoniasis without confirming the diagnosis in the partner.
+Sex partners within the past 60 days and/or the most recent sex partner should be seen and treated for trichomoniasis with the same regimens based on sex and should be screened for other STIs.
+If poor adherence to follow-up by sex partners is likely, and if allowed by state and local law, treatment can be initiated in sex partners of patients with documented trichomoniasis without confirming the diagnosis in the partner (expedited partner therapy or EPT) (1).
+EPT may enhance partner adherence and reduce treatment failure due to reinfection.
+As with diagnosis of the primary patient, culture with antimicrobial resistance testing should be considered in cases of suspected drug resistance.

 Key Points